magentabusiness/magentabusiness.github.io/_includes/docs/reference/performance/performance-challenge-1m-connections-unrouted.md

 ![](/images/reference/performance-aws-instances/method/m6a-4xlarge/500k-10k-30k/aws-storage-monitoring.png)

 Conclusion:
 1. We did it!
-Thingsboard has been demonstrated the code and design quality.
+IoT Hub has been demonstrated the code and design quality.
 2. It is too risky to go production with monolith with more than 100k devices on a single node.
 3. Never do such experiments on the production environment.
 4. This case helps to discover the bottlenecks and further improve performance.